finos/waltz/docs/README.md

 ----

-If you would like to contribute documentation see the [authoring] page for some guidance.
+If you would like to contribute documentation see the [Authoring](authoring.md) page for some guidance.